What challenges matters most to people in Britain today?

 But care means more to us than simply referring to care homes or our social care system.
 It’s about positive change happening in our local communities among family, friends and neighbours.
 As one resident in the West Midlands explained, “[Covid] has bonded people as it’s something that affects everyone – it has brought people closer.”

 Putting practical measures in place to control Coronavirus is a major priority for people across the country.
 Even more so for older generations.
-We understand how important it is that life return to some kind of new normal.
+We understand how important it is that life returns to some kind of new normal.

 “Clear instructions, strict and strong rules that people must adhere to” is an opinion many share, with rising concern about the toll taken on the nation’s physical and mental well-being.

 3. Struggling to afford the basics

 In the past 12 months, worries about others struggling to afford the basics has shot up.
 Since the Spring lockdown, the job market has become even more unsettled and unpredictable.
 Being furloughed, made redundant or even losing your job is cause for immediate money worries.

 “I’ve been living on my basic tax credit.
 It’s hit me hard financially.
 There are no jobs.”, explained one resident from the West Midlands.
 Even those lucky enough to have held on to work are finding working from home a challenge.
 Especially if having to juggle childcare or shielding a relative.